pranigopu/pranigopu.github.io/docs/effectiveness/extreme-ownership.md

 ---

 In a way, this is common sense; if a team does not work together, they are unlikely to organise their efforts in a way that best (1) utlilises their areas of focus, (2) leverages their elements' strengths and (2) covers for their weaknesses.
 Often, (drawing from Willink and Babin, p.
-122), when elements within the team (which could be members or sub-teams) get so focused on their immediate tasks, they forget about what others are doing or how they depend on other teams.
-They may start to compete with one another, and when there are obstacles, animosity and blame develops.
-This creates friction that inhibits the overall team’s performance.
+122), when elements within the team (which could be members or teams) get so focused on their immediate tasks, they forget about what others are doing or how they depend on other members or teams.

+This harms the ability to coordinate and cooperate.
+Moreover, it has the potential to create friction through competitiveness or animosity that may arise when other members or teams are not viewed as parts of one mission but as parts of non-mutual, competing or conflicting missions or motivations.

 This is where extreme ownership comes in: _It falls on leaders to continually keep perspective on the strategic mission and remind the team that they are part of the greater team and the strategic mission is paramount.
 As always, the focus must always be on how to best accomplish the mission.
 Accomplishing the strategic mission is the highest priority.
 Team members, departments, and supporting assets must always vover and move — help each other, work together, and support each other, since their success or failure is tied to each other._